-Minimal Mitigation Moderate Mitigation Substantial Mitigation A A A Employees will self-screen - criteria defined in this guideline.
+Minimal Mitigation Moderate Mitigation Substantial Mitigation Employees will self-screen - criteria defined in this guideline.
 Employee self-reports to supervisor upon failing to pass a self-screen.
 Employees who fail self-screening conduct 14-day self-isolation.
-A A Infrared temperature measurement taken at time of entry screening for all persons entering the workplace.
+Temperature measurement taken at time of entry screening for all persons entering the workplace.
 Employees screen through a "COVID-19 Screening" app and employers review results prior to arrival with only screened and approved employees are allowed entry.
-A Entry screening conducted by approved list of persons who have been tested and cleared by state and/or county health department.
+Entry screening conducted by approved list of persons who have been tested and cleared by state and/or county health department.
 Contact tracing is in place screening employees who have come into contact with COVID-19 positive cases.